H0R5E/data-only-greater/software/edengths.md

 <div class="isa_warning">
    <i class="fa fa-warning"></i>
    <p>
-   Windows uses the MiKTeX Latex distribution as the backend to the editors.
+   Windows uses the MiKTeX Latex distribution as the back-end to the editors.
 The default installation of MiKTeX does not work properly with TeXnicCenter, so the following changes must be made first.
    </p>